RobertCarrUTA/Pixel-Runner-Python/README.md

 On Windows, open the folder in VSCode and run the program in the terminal by entering:
 * python run.py

 ## Known Issues
 The path strings will become messed up on some systems.
-I am trying to fix it.
+I believe I have fixed this issue but if you run into it, please let me know.